Mohamend-Nivas/actodo/README.md

-# Actodo - Login & Signup App
+# Login, Signup & ToDo List App

-A simple **Login & Signup authentication project** built using **React.js**.
+**Actodo** is a simple productivity app built with **React.js** that combines
+**User Authentication (Login & Signup)** with  **To-Do List Management**.

-This project demonstrates user authentication flow with modern UI and responsive design.
+This project demonstrates how authentication and CRUD operations (Create, Read, Update, Delete) can be implemented together in a single React project.
-It helps beginners understand how to manage user input, form validation, navigation, and state management in React.
+It’s a beginner-friendly project but also shows practical integration of multiple React concepts.

 ##  Features
 -  **User Authentication** (Login & Signup)